garrandall/popular-music-data/tracks/how-much-i-feel-ambrosia.md

 Well, you cry just a little
 Then we both realize
 Just how foolish you've been
-Ooh, and you try to make amends
+Oh, and you try to make amends
 But you're better off as friends

 'Cause that's how much
 That's how much
 That's how much
-That's how much, ooh
+That's how much, oh

 How's your life been goin' on?
 I got a wife now
 Years we've been going strong

 Oh no, there's just something
 That I got to say
 Sometimes when we make love
 I still can see your face
-Ooh, just try to recall
+Oh, just try to recall
 When we were as one, yeah

 That's how much I feel